Wirth’s Circus

 ‘Cooper and Bailey’s circus arrives by boat, 1877

-To maximise publicity for the show, the circus organised a procession through the city centre to the site.
+To maximise publicity for their show, the circus organised a procession through the city centre to the site.
 This caused a great deal of excitement, and subsequently became a tradition for other visiting circus troupes.

 Poster for the FitzGerald Brothers circus